bookbinder/like-burning-incense/README.md

 I’m a hobbyist so this is probably pretty hacky.
 A few things have made it easier.
 I use the editor Vim.
 If I want to work on, say, the first antiphon and psalm for Tuesday Evening Prayer, Week 3, then I need to open several files.
 I wrote a function to handle that.
-So I enter `:LBI C3-Vespers-1` and it opens the necessary files for editing.
+So I enter `:Lbi C3-Vespers-1` and it opens the necessary files for editing.

 ```